 Learning in advance about the country and the cultural aspects will help you prepare and know what to expect.
 If you know where you will be living, you can research online before your move for places you may need to frequent in the area or find out about transport options.
 Read up on the basics of business etiquette in your new place, and whether there are some general social rules you should follow.

 If you don’t speak the local language, try learning some basic words and sentences; there are plenty of tools online that can help you.

-Trying new things and engaging in activities with your new community is important to adjust to your new environment; but doing the things that gave you great satisfaction back home are equally as important.
+Trying new things and engaging in activities with your new community are important to adjust to your new environment, but doing the things that gave you great satisfaction back home are equally as important.

 Look for ways to keep practicing the sports you love, or find activity groups you can join to keep your hobbies alive.
 Not everything has to change, and there is nothing wrong with keeping up with regular routines that contribute to your mental health and happiness.

 No matter where in the world you go, a health cover for you and your family is essential.
 It’s very important to consider the implications for expatriates in your new location – some countries provide subsidized state healthcare; however, some do not.

 Understanding how the healthcare system works in a different country can be complicated.
 In many cases, expats opt for an international health insurance plan that can ease much of the stress; attend to your queries in a familiar language, and ensure you can get the best treatment whenever it’s needed.

 Cigna Global offers a wide range of levels of expat medical insurance coverage available to protect you in your new homeland, and anywhere else you may be traveling.
 Find out more about Cigna International health insurance here.

 One of the greatest things about being an expat is that you can turn any day into an adventure – explore your surroundings to discover what they have to offer.
 You can always visit new places nearby and find out about new shops, museums, parks, or anything that excites you.